5 Date Ideas to Help Keep Your Relationship Exciting

 If you go that route, playing poker first might be more prudent!

-The sky is the limit and you and your partner can set risk whatever you feel comfortable with.
+The sky is the limit, and you and your partner can set risks based on what you feel comfortable with.

 “Sex is like money; only too much is enough.” — John Updike